Today’s the day for feeding the Kombucha.

 You can give it away too.
 There’s always folks asking for some.

 Rubbery goodness in a jar.
-What more can you ask for?
+What more can we ask for?

 You can find out about other simple types of kitchen fermentation on our fermentation page